nickbartram/climate_agriculture_impact/README.md

 ![1758822926893](image/README/1758822926893.png)

-Two major steps remained: creating the streamlit app and pushing the app to Google Cloud Run.
+Two major steps remained: creating the Streamlit app and pushing the app to Google Cloud Run.

-The streamlit app was created in a python script (`.py`) file named `app.py`.
+The Streamlit app was created in a python script (`.py`) file named `app.py`.
 Streamlit requires it's own syntax, but it is fairly easy to use and to learn.
 The app consists of a sidebar with a dropdown menu for each table, a main area with dropdown menus to select columns within the table (and countries, and crops), a visual section, and an SQL playground to make custom SQL queries:

-Example (begining of sidebar code):
+Example (beginning of sidebar code):

 ![1758823217942](image/README/1758823217942.png)